 Discover ways to build resilience and protect your yourself, your family and your staff (if you work in this field) against burnout, and compassion fatigue.
 In this session, we will discuss the pathway to Burnout, warning signs, recovery, and prevention.
 Participants will have an opportunity to reflect on their practice of self-assessment, self-care, and be provided with resources to equip themselves and those around them.

 Helping Children & Teens Embrace Their Most Authentic Self

 Children with trauma often develop internal "protectors" as a way to guard the real, vulnerable child inside.
 Although these parts seek to protect, they block the child's most vulnerable desire: attachment.
 This often frustrates caregivers who want so badly to connect with their child or teen.
-Join experienced Marriage & Family Therapist Amy Foraker as she utilizes the Internal Family Systems (IFS) model to bring insights and offers tools to facilitate connection when these powerful protectors show up in our children or ourselves.
+Join experienced Counselor Amy Foraker as she utilizes the Internal Family Systems (IFS) model to bring insights and offers tools to facilitate connection when these powerful protectors show up in our children or ourselves.

 Learn to Regulate Your Nervous System:

 Karen Penfold | Founder, Full of Hope Trauma Yoga and Trauma Recovery

 Be encouraged and empowered to shift your nervous system state from Stress or Overwhelm to Calm Control by learning and practicing nervous system regulating techniques.
 This workshop will cover simple and assessable somatic (body-based) practices you can do to shift your nervous system out of a Stress Response (fight/flight) or a Trauma Response (freeze) into the Relaxation Response.
 Learn the power of Grounding, Orienting, Mindful Movement and Breathwork plus receive a written resource you can use to teach and practice the techniques with the youth in your life.

 Makela Mims, LMFT | Marriage & Family Therapist